OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ### Configuring Spaces {#configuring-spaces}

-> TL;DR Use ODCM to configure relationships between Spaces, both connected and disconnected.
+> TL;DR Use ODCM to configure relationships between Spaces.

 A good place to start is by configuring your Spaces and establishing a trust relationship between them.
 In cases like the Secure Environments scenario, we think you will end up installing an instance of ODCM inside each secure network zone.
 This will allow your teams to independently manage the Spaces inside each zone, and configure trusts between Spaces in the same zone or across different zones as required.